thwong

 Term Course Number Section Title Type

 Income inequality.
 Wealth inequality.
 Financial insecurity.
 Extreme poverty.
-Some say that epitomizes the meritocracy we live in, even meritocracy was originally meant to be a satire.
+Some say economic Darwinism epitomizes meritocracy, despite the fact that meritocracy was meant to be a dystopian satire.

 Systemic racism.
 Gender discrimination.
-Wilful blindness of those who refuse to even acknowledge that structural problems exist.
-Propaganda streaming from an ever-overreaching web of misinformation and disinformation.
-Some say it is what it is, oblivious to lessons that could have been learnt during the pandemic.
+Wilful blindness to the existence of structural problems in society.
+Anti-woke propaganda streaming from an ever-expanding web of misinformation and disinformation.
+Some say this just world is not a fallacy, oblivious to lessons that could have been learnt during the pandemic.

-With trepidation and humility, I explore the political economy of redistribution.
-Redistribution is not only about the just distribution of income and wealth but also about the just distribution of economic and political power.
-If we don't want our lives to be dominated by those with ginormous market power, and if we don't want to be held hostage in a grim subsistence in which those who are less lucky are left behind, we would need more redistribution.
+With trepidation and humility, I argue for more redistribution of not only income and wealth but also economic and political power.
+If we don't want to kowtow to those with ginormous market power, and if we want no one to be left behind, we would need more redistribution.

-The orthodoxy says taking from the rich and then giving it to the poor is what Robin Hood does, and Robin Hood is not real so we should forget trying to tax the rich more.
-Thus, the orthodoxy says let's focus on what's practical -- let's give up on reducing inequality and instead focus on reducing poverty as we should not commit to a fiscal policy revolution that will never come.
-Many luminaries have been calling for change, but their actions have been protecting the inertia.
-Given all the exploitation and deprivation, doing what has been done in order not to rock the boat won't cut it.
+Wait, really?
+Taking from the rich and then giving it to the poor is what Robin Hood does, and Robin Hood is not real.
+Thou shalt not commit to a fiscal policy revolution that will never come.
+Do not tax the rich.
+Forget inequality.
+Focus on poverty instead.
+With 90 seconds to midnight, doing what has been done in order not to rock the boat won't cut it.
 If a fiscal policy revolution is what is needed, why shouldn't we argue for one?

 Public policy making should not be of the affluent, for the affluent and by the affluent.
 With more redistribution, genuine shared governance of our democracy could have a fighting chance, and a better tomorrow may be in sight.